 5. What is your management style?

-This is bound to come up in the series of manager interview questions coming your way!
-Be prepared.
-To start, know that that the best answer offers a broad scope, rather than a specific answer.
-Show your interviewer that your management style is dynamic because it uniquely and effectively adapts to the project at hand and the goals of the company.
-Be ready to use examples from your previous experience as a manager that illustrate that your style is adaptable to meet the needs of each project.
+This is bound to come up in the series of manager interview questions coming your way.
+The best answer offers a broad scope rather than a specific answer.
+For example, you might explain that your management style is dynamic because you adapt to the project at hand and the goals of the company, while always staying true to certain core principles involving respect, intellectual honesty, and professionalism.

 6. How do you support an employee who is not meeting expectations?

-It’s important to have a good example on hand for all manager interview questions, but it’s especially critical here.
-Interviewers ask this question to determine how you will work with a direct report to encourage success.
-They will look for methods, such as giving clear feedback to an employee then working together to develop an action plan that supports meeting performance goals in the future.
-Be sure to include examples from your own experience.
+Interviewers ask this question to determine how you will work with a direct report to guide them back onto the path of success.
+They will look for methods, such as giving clear feedback to an employee and then jointly developing an action plan that supports meeting future performance goals.

 7. Give an example of how you’ve had to provide negative feedback.
 What was your approach?